Garbage Disposal Installation: Cost, Process & Choosing the Right Unit

 Rattling or squealing Loose part or foreign object Inspect and remove debris

-Persistent bad odor Food residue buildup Monthly cleaning routine
+Persistent bad odor Food residue buildup Bi-weekly cleaning routine

 Frequently Asked Questions

 How much does it cost to install a garbage disposal in an existing sink?
-The total cost to install a disposal in an existing sink typically ranges from $250 to $625 in 2026, depending on the unit you choose and local labor rates.
-If an outlet and switch are already in place, labor is typically $50–$245 for 1 to 2 hours of work.
-Going with a mid-range 1/2 HP unit and hiring a plumber averages around $350–$500 all-in.
+The total cost to install a disposal in an existing sink typically ranges from $400 to $650 in 2026, with the national average sitting around $500 to $600.
+If an outlet and switch are already in place, labor runs about $50 to $100 per hour with most jobs taking 1 to 2 hours.
+Going with a mid-range 1/2 HP unit and hiring a plumber averages around $525 all-in.
 DIY installation can reduce this to just the cost of the unit and any hardware.

 What size garbage disposal do I need for my home?
 For a single person or couple with light use, a 1/3 HP model is sufficient and affordable.
-A family of three to four people doing daily cooking should look at a 1/2 to 3/4 HP unit, which handles larger volumes and tougher scraps without jamming.
-Large families or households that do heavy cooking may benefit from a 1 HP model.
+A family of two to four people doing daily cooking should look at a 1/2 HP unit, while households of three to five with moderate use benefit from 5/8 to 3/4 HP.
+Large families or heavy cooks may want 1 HP or higher.
 Always measure your under-sink cabinet before buying, as higher HP units are physically larger.

 Can I install a garbage disposal myself?
-Yes, if you're replacing an existing unit and the outlet and switch wiring are already in place, DIY installation is very manageable and takes 15–30 minutes for most people.
+Yes, if you're replacing an existing unit and the outlet and switch wiring are already in place, DIY installation is very manageable and takes 15 to 30 minutes for most people.
 You'll need basic tools like a screwdriver, pliers, adjustable wrench, and plumber's putty.
-However, if you need new electrical wiring or plumbing modifications, it's best to hire a licensed plumber or electrician to ensure code compliance and avoid voiding your warranty.
+However, if you need new electrical wiring or plumbing modifications, hire a licensed plumber or electrician to ensure code compliance and avoid voiding your warranty.

 How long does a garbage disposal last, and when should I replace it?
-A well-maintained garbage disposal typically lasts 8 to 15 years.
-Signs it's time to replace include frequent jams that the reset button can't fix, persistent leaking from the body of the unit (not just connections), ongoing foul odors despite cleaning, or a motor that hums but doesn't grind.
-If your unit is over 10 years old and requiring repeated repairs, replacement is usually more cost-effective than continued fixes.
+A well-maintained garbage disposal typically lasts 10 to 15 years, with an industry average of about 12 years.
+Signs it's time to replace include frequent jams the reset button can't fix, persistent leaking from the body of the unit, ongoing foul odors despite cleaning, or a motor that hums but won't grind.
+If your unit is over 10 years old and needs repeated repairs, replacement is usually more cost-effective than continued fixes.

 Find Trusted & Licensed Plumbers in Ohio